Legalisation of business books for limited companies

 Let us help you!

-Metricson can help you with the legalisation of your accounts in order to comply with the legal and statutory requirements of your company.
+At Metricson, we can assist you with the legalization of your accounts to comply with the legal and statutory requirements of your company.

-We will review all the relevant corporate documentation in order to carry out the call for the meeting correctly.
+We will review all relevant corporate documentation to correctly carry out the call.

-In the event that the convening process poses numerous difficulties, we can propose the necessary statutory changes to streamline the process effectively, complying with the legal requirements and adapting them to current practice.
+If the calling process presents numerous difficulties, we can propose the necessary bylaw amendments to streamline the process effectively, complying with legal requirements and adapting them to current practice.

-In the event of not being able to call a meeting in time, if this is provided for in the articles of association, we can prepare written minutes without a meeting, approving the annual accounts.
+If it is not possible to call the meeting on time, and this modality is foreseen in the bylaws, we can prepare a written minutes without a session approving the annual accounts.

-If your company finally requires a universal general meeting of shareholders to approve the annual accounts, we will ensure that it is held in compliance with the law.
+If your company ultimately requires holding a universal general meeting of shareholders to approve the annual accounts, we will ensure it is held in compliance with the law.

-Once the meeting is held, we can take the minutes of the meeting, coordinate their signature and prepare the appropriate certification for submission and registration with the Companies Registry.
+Once the meeting is held, we can draft the minutes, coordinate its signing, and prepare the appropriate certification for submission and registration with the Mercantile Registry.

-If you want to avoid risks, prevent possible non-compliance and the corresponding sanctions, let us help and advise you.
+If you want to avoid risks, prevent possible non-compliance and corresponding penalties, let us help and advise you.

 pilar.casasnovas@metricson.com